flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n2 stroke:cyan,stroke-width:6.5px;    style n10 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _1.8 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .

 ```r
 repeat { b; if(u) break; }; after
 ```

 </details>

 </details>
 <br/>

 For a for-loop, the control edge says whether the sequence still has values to iterate over.

 <details><summary>Example: for-loop</summary>

 ```mermaid
 flowchart LR